Dynamic Pricing and Matching for Two-Sided Queues: MDP Analysis

-Combining everything, $\lambda^{*}(q)$ will be monotonically decreasing for all $q$ and as the demand curve is monotonically decreasing by Assumption \ref{ass: monotonic}, the customer price $(p^{(2)})^{*}(q)$ will be monotonically increasing.
-Also, $\mu^{*}(q)$ will be monotonically increasing for all $q$ and as the supply curve is monotonically increasing by Assumption \ref{ass: monotonic}, the server price $(p^{(1)})^{*}(q)$ will be monotonically increasing. $\Halmos$
+Combining the boundary case and the interior case, we prove that $\lambda^{*}(q)$ is monotonically decreasing in $q$.
+As the demand curve is monotonically decreasing by Assumption \ref{ass: monotonic}, the optimal customer price $(p^{(c)})^{*}(q)$ is monotonically increasing.
+Also, $\mu^{*}(q)$ is monotonically increasing in $q$.
+As the supply curve is monotonically increasing by Assumption \ref{ass: monotonic}, the optimal server price $(p^{(s)})^{*}(q)$ is monotonically increasing. $\Halmos$ \endproof